imFp/imFp/README.md

 # 🔧 Whats up, I'm Fp!

 ### I'm a developer with years of experience.
 I started in Minecraft, moved to Roblox, back to Minecraft then JavaScript.
 I've been programming since 2017, started all by myself, learning with the time.
-## You can contact me in discord using the name: fpdev

 ### I currently code in React, Java Script and Lua.